stschubert/VPR_Tutorial/README.md

 # VPR_Tutorial
-This repository provides the example code from our ongoing work about a tutorial for visual place recognition (VPR) and is work in progress.
+Work in progress: This repository provides the example code from our ongoing work on a tutorial for visual place recognition (VPR).
 The code performs VPR on the GardensPoint day_right--night_right dataset.
 Output is a plotted pr-curve and the AUC performance, as shown below.

 ## How to run the code